(for veterinary information only)

 INTERACTIONS WITH OTHER DRUGS

-Interferon does not interact negatively with other drugs and is often combined with antibiotics and even anti-viral drugs.
+Interferon does not interact negatively with other drugs when the low dose protocol is used and is often combined with antibiotics and even anti-viral drugs.

 CONCERNS AND CAUTIONS